 Getting a “big-name” to write the foreword for your book is a great way to jump-start bigger sales and get positive publicity for your book.
-If you are an unknown author, getting a notable leader in your field to write your foreword is essential if you want to get readers to take a chance on you and buy your book.
+If you’re an unknown author, getting a notable leader in your field to write your foreword is essential if you want to get readers to take a chance on you and buy your book.
 Having your name associated with a VIP will greatly enhance your credibility within your industry and with your readers.
-Here is a quick introduction to get you started.
+Here’s a quick introduction to get you started.

 What You Will Learn In This Post

 1. You will learn how and why getting a VIP to write your book’s foreword will jump-start your sales.

 2. You will learn how to explain to the VIP that writing your foreword is a win-win for you and the VIP.

 3. You will learn how and why a foreword is similar to a recommendation about you and your book.

 A Quick Introduction To Getting A VIP To Write Your Foreword